 What do our Suitability and Condition Ratings mean?

 Here we indicate the level of player we feel an instrument will work best for.
-The condition of the instrument is rated as well.
+The condition of the instrument is rated after careful examination and play testing.

 This type of instrument is suitable for museums, private collectors, or enthusiasts who wish to own a part of history.
 A collector rated instrument is not for use in daily practice or performance in most cases.